CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-sureedge.md

   Once the Blueprint has finished execution you will receive an email confirming the newly deployed assets within a few minutes.
 If you do not receive an email like the one shown below you may have had a deployment error - review the *Blueprint Build Log* to for error messages.

+  You will see two VMs running, a Windows VM and a Linux VM.
+The Windows VM is referred to as the `SUREedge-MC` and Linux VM as `SUREedge-Stor`.
+  Login to [control.ctl.io](https://control.ctl.io) and find the public IP addresses of these two systems - you will need these later.

+8. **Sizing** (optional)

+  Review the capacity planning guide available at http://www.surelinesystems.com/centurylink/ to help size the SUREedge instance correctly for your use case.

-8. **Complete On-Premises SUREedge Component Installation**
+9. **Complete On-Premises SUREedge Component Installation**

- * To download the software go to [http://www.surelinesystems.com/centurylink/](http://www.surelinesystems.com/centurylink/).
+ * Login to the Windows VM on which you intend to install the on-prem instance of the SUREedge-MC.
- * Login to the your account in Sureline or register if you are new.
+ * Download the software from http://www.surelinesystems.com/centurylink/.
+Login to your Sureline account, or register if you are new.
- * Download the software.
-(The software is installed as a VM on any popular VM infrastructure.)
+ * Install the software.
+ * *Note the IP address of the Windows system where you installed the on-prem SUREedge-MC module and username and password during the installation.
+You will need these later to login to the application.*
  * NOTE:
-  * Review the capacity planning guide to help size the SUREedge VM.
+  * Review the capacity planning guide to help size the SUREedge-Stor VM.
   * Your license file will be sent by email to you by Sureline team.

+10. **Logging onto the on-prem instance and initiating Migration**

+ Use any browser (Firefox recommended) to connect to the IP address of the on-prem SUREedge-MC.
+Login using the username and password you applied during the installation.

- * Once installed, the two instances of the SUREedge must be linked.
+ Your next step is to link the two instances of the SUREedge.
+To do so:

- * You can then add client systems, create plans for migration and DR and execute the plans.
+ * Click on Settings → Cloud or Remote → Remote
+ * Enter the Public IP/FQDN, username and password of the on-cloud SUREedge-Stor of that you noted earlier while creating the blueprint image.
+ You are now ready to add clients and start migration.
+Refer to the user guide available at http://www.surelinesystems.com/resources/ on how to add clients, create plans, initiate migration, etc.

+11. **Logging onto the on-Cloud instance and Recovering **

+  Use any browser (Firefox recommended) to connect to the public IP address of the on-cloud SUREedge-MC instance.
+Login using the username and password you specified while deploying the blueprint.

+  You will be now able to recover systems that have been replicated to CenturyLink Cloud.
+Refer to the user guide available at http://www.surelinesystems.com/resources/ on how to recover a system.

 ### Pricing